acumos/system-integration/z2a/INSTALL.md

 When all Kubernetes pods are in a `Running` state, the installation of the Acumos noncore  and core components has been completed.

-## Installation Process (Flow 2)
+## Installation Process (Flow-2)

-To perform an installation of Acumos using the Flow 2 technique, we will need to perform the following steps:
+To perform an installation of Acumos using the Flow-2 technique, we will need to perform the following steps:

 NOTE:  The `global_value.yaml` file must be edited to provide the correct `clusterName` and `namespace`.
 Please refer to the previous section on performing the edits to the `global_value.yaml` file.